arctrong/md2html/readme.txt

 # Feature testing

 This document itself demonstrates the available Markdown features of this implementation.
-This section provides other examples for solely testing and demonstration purpose.
+This section provides other examples.

-> See the source Markdown files ([like this](readme.txt)) to know how such result can be obtained.
+> See the source Markdown files like ([this](readme.txt)) to know how such result can be obtained.

 ## Lists

-The following text will be arranged in a form of a multi-level list with long items in order to check the indentations and other appearance aspects.
+The following text will be arranged in a form of a multi-level list with long items in order to check the indentations and the text flow.
 It's important to check the indentations on the __right__.

 - This is the __first__ long list item that is going to be wrapped into several lines.
 So that we can visually check the text flow and indentations, especially on the right.